Endodontist in NYC

 Every dentist and root canal specialist are required to take continuing education courses.
 The general dentist has a broad selection of continuing ed courses dedicated to various aspects of cosmetic, implant and restorative dentistry, that may improve financial success of the general practice.
 Continue education of a New York Endodontist is focused on improving diagnostics, treating techniques, and enhancements in the endodontic specialty.

-Endodontist vs. Dentist: Skill level
+Endodontist in NYC vs. Dentist: Skill level

 Another big difference between NYC endodontist vs. dentist is a number of the root canal procedures that they do.
 During the course of a day, a general dentist will complete a broad spectrum of dental procedures from dental cleanings, exams, fillings, crowns, onlays, to bridges and dentures.
 Root canal treatment is a common dental procedure; however, the majority of the patients do not require it.
 Thus in a typical general New York practice, a dentist may complete only a few root canal procedures a week or even a month.